The finest known proofs are two PR67 examples graded by NGC, one of which received a cameo designation.

 In 1862 silver dollar mintage plummeted to just over 12,000 coins.
 This date has always been popular

-due to both that low mintage and its status as a Civil War date.
+due to both the low mintage and its status as a Civil War date.
 1862 coins are rare in any grade.

 1860.
 As with the 1861 the market has recognized its rarity, and nice examples are usually priced

 accordingly.
-In spite of this they often sell for well above listings in current price guides.
+Despite this they often sell for well above listings in current price guides.

 Nice problem-free examples can be located, but patient searching is required.
 High grades, both proof

 and business strikes, are more available than lower grades.
-The population reports show that about
+The population reports show that almost

 half of the business strikes currently in holders are MS60 or better, with another quarter of the

 examples have been given a MS64 grade by the two major services.
-A total of 123 coins have been graded
+Two of these, graded by PCGS, were

 |Mintage ||12,090 |